swethav5/Simple-Android-app/README.md

-# Simple-Android-app
+# Tourist-Guide-app
-It is a Simple Android app.
+It is a Tourist guide Android app.